-These Sweet & Tangy Orange Scones are studded with zest and bursting with fresh orange flavor!
+These Fresh Orange Scones are studded with zest and bursting with bright orange flavor!
+They are the perfect marriage between sweet and tangy flavors.

 Not this time!
 I made sure to put these on my editorial calendar and make them after I started Jenny Craig, and I also made sure to make these during the day while Kelsie and I were the only ones here.
 It turned out to be the best plan because I didn’t eat any, and Kelsie totally didn’t mind waiting until I was done taking pictures.